MW 22x6 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a coating of gold-nickel to increase their durability.
+Moreover, even though neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
+For this reason, they are coated with a coating of gold to protect them from corrosion.
 Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
 For this reason, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
-Therefore, they are often covered with coatings, such as gold, to shield them from environmental factors and prolong their durability.
-Temperatures exceeding 130°C can result in a reduction of their magnetic strength, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in conditions of high humidity.
+Therefore, they are often coated with thin coatings, such as gold, to preserve them from environmental factors and prolong their durability.
+High temperatures exceeding 130°C can cause a deterioration of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.

-As for risks, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are properly protected.
-Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may forfeit their magnetic strength.
+As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may forfeit their magnetic properties.

 Product suggestions

-- Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical equipment and various technologically advanced devices.
+- Significant importance in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: